 Family discussions around the dinner table often debated the suffrage movement.
-Edith's mother had voted secure a job as a secretary and later a bookkeeper.
+Edith's mother had voted in school and local elections, but had not been able to vote in national elections.
+Her father suggested she attend the meeting set up by the secure a job as a secretary and later a bookkeeper.